inaka/hexer/README.md

 All dependencies are extracted from the `Makefile`, but **only** those that are configured as **hex packages** are included in the published package.
-This means that you need to make sure that all libraries your package depends on should exist as a hex package and specified in the `Makefile` as:
+This means that you need to make sure that all libraries your package depends on exist as a hex package and specified in the `Makefile` as:

 ```
 dep_name = hex 0.0.1